18F/health-tracking-course/collections/_rubric/id-high-2.md

 You can click on the timers below to help keep yourselves on track.

-1.  **Check in**. {% include countdowntimer id="checkin" minutes=5 %} First, check in with each-other.
+1.  **Check in**. {% include countdowntimer minutes=5 %} First, check in with each-other.
 How is everyone doing?
 Take a moment to share something positive from the week, either at work or at home.
-2.  **Understand**. {% include countdowntimer id="understand" minutes=20 %} Next, take some time to discuss points where you were confused or questioned your material.
+2.  **Understand**. {% include countdowntimer minutes=20 %} Next, take some time to discuss points where you were confused or questioned your material.
 This would be a great place to probe ideas; help each-other unpack why you feel this way about the readings.
-3.  **Reflecting**. {% include countdowntimer id="reflecting" minutes=20 %} Bring examples from your own states on how they currently incorporate users.
+3.  **Reflecting**. {% include countdowntimer minutes=20 %} Bring examples from your own states on how they currently incorporate users.
 Bring questions for your state’s projects if how and when they consider the end user are unclear.
 As a group, offer suggestions for how you would like to see the state and/or vendor improve in the next iteration.
 This could be in the form of questions that you want to ask, or it can be recommendations.
 Imagine and discuss how the state might respond to those questions or recommendations.
-4.  **Questioning**. {% include countdowntimer id="questioning" minutes=10 %} For the last few minutes, take some time to expand on how state project engage end users in their development process.
+4.  **Questioning**. {% include countdowntimer minutes=10 %} For the last few minutes, take some time to expand on how state project engage end users in their development process.
 You have your own experiences as SOs, and those experiences should inform your inquiry.
 What questions (in addition to the ones asked as part of your solo work) do you think you should be asking?
 Make sure to share those questions back, so they might be incorporated into future versions of these learning materials!

 {% include airtable-post.html %}